You can always press Enter⏎ to continue

 Pick the answer that best describes you/your business.

-A. At the end of the day, design is design.
-What I do isn't really that unique or different.
-I'm not sure how I would set myself apart from other designers apart from price or speedy delivery perhaps.
+A. My design work does the talking for me.
+What I do isn't really that unique or different but it's all I've got.
+I'm not sure how else I would set myself apart from other designers apart from price or fast delivery perhaps.

 B. I do have a point of view about business and brand beyond design execution, but I feel nervous about sharing it.
 I don't want to seem too opinionated or upset anyone.
 I tend to focus mostly on my design work to help set me apart which usually gets positive feedback from the design community.

-C. My work is my main point of difference.
-I'm not the best designer in the world, but I do think what I do is pretty good.
-I also share my thoughts and ideas from time to time and have clear ideas on what could be done differently or better in my clients' industry and in the design industry.
+C. My work is one of my strongest points of difference, but it's not everything.
+I also share my thoughts and ideas through marketing and long-form content from time to time, and have clear ideas on what could be done differently or better in my clients' industry and in the creative industry.

-D. I have a strong perspective on what my clients need to succeed in their industry and talk about that confidently in my content and my messaging.
+D. I have a strong (contrarian) perspective on what my clients need to succeed in their industry and talk about that confidently in my content and my messaging.
 I also have clear messaging on how I'm different from other designers in my work, approach and the results I achieve for clients.
 I feel that sets me apart as a creative.
+When people think of me, they immediately associate me with a particular concept.

 Previous